bedstuystrong/website/content/membership/_index.md

     }
   }
 ---
+**Note: Bed-Stuy Strong will be functioning in a limited capacity through the summer.
+Our food mutual aid operation will be on pause from June through September, and organizers will be on vacation from June 13th through July 11th.
+There will be no onboarding sessions for new members during the organizer vacation.
+We look forward to returning refreshed and picking up where we left off!
+If you are interested in joining us, please fill out the new member form and we’ll reach out to you by mid-to-late July.**

 ## New Member Sign Up

 Bed-Stuy Strong (BSS) is a mutual aid network of neighbors helping neighbors in a spirit of solidarity.
 All of our members are ordinary folks giving and receiving help.